 - Sanding bands in a rotary tool, 320 grit.
 (A grit lower than this i.e 60 grit, will be too coarse)

 - 3mm diamond drill bit or a 4mm diamond cylinder burr in a rotary tool (only use for bumps and snags and use slowly and carefully.
 Also use for shaping the edge of the glass. i.e scallop shaped or wavy edge)

-- wet and dry sand paper 150-600 grit
+- Wet and dry sandpaper 150-600 grit

-- Sander attachment for a grinder
+- Diamond Grinding pads attachment for an angle grinder

 For further fine polishing (optional):

-Using the Diamond File:
+Using the Diamond File and other grinding polishers:

 Use the file wet and gradually file away until you reach the smooth surface you're looking for.
-It makes a painful noise at first like nails down a blackboard, but bare with it!
+It makes a painful noise at first like nails down a blackboard, but bear with it!
 It eases off.

 As with all these options, they are abrasives so be careful to stick to the edge and if you're using a rotary tool with any of the attachments be especially careful to keep a steady hand and don't go over the edges.
-It sounds obvious, but I've done it countless times myself and then had to start all over with a new glass bottle. (it may mean you get to enjoy another bottle of wine or beer however - there's always an upside)
+It sounds obvious, but I've done it countless times myself and then had to start all over with a new glass bottle. (it may mean you get to enjoy another bottle of wine or beer, however - there's always an upside)

-Rather than smooth the edges off, why not try scalloping the edges or making them wavy.
+Rather than smooth the edges off, why not try scalloping the edges or making them wavy?
 Any number of diamond burrs in a rotary tool will do this for you but I like to use a 3mm diamond drill bit for this.